kliewerdaniel/AI-Blog/_posts/2025-03-09-NextJS-Ollama-Custom-Agent-Framework.md

 ---
 layout: post
-title:  Building an AI-Powered Next.js Application with Mastra and Ollama
+title:  Building an AI-Powered Next.js Application with Custom Agent Framework, and Ollama
 date:   2025-03-09 08:42:44 -0500
 ---
-# Building an AI-Powered Next.js Application with Mastra and Ollama
+# Building an AI-Powered Next.js Application with Custonm Agent Framework, and Ollama

 ## 1. Introduction